 Access to the ePersonnel file is driven by position management and institutional roles.
 Access is limited to administrative supervisors or others with administrative responsibility, persons responsible for maintenance of the files, or others granted access by university policy or contractual requirements.
 In addition to the employee, the other people who have access to an ePersonnel file are the administrative supervisor, the administrative supervisor’s immediate supervisor, and the unit/department's HR representative.

 Access to paper personnel files is governed by the following:

-For the paper file, the responsibility for transferring the file for an employee lies with the former employing department’s human resources representative.
-The original file may be transferred via campus mail (marked CONFIDENTIAL) to the designated human resources representative for the receiving department or division.
+For the paper/electronic file, the responsibility for transferring the file for an employee lies with the former employing unit/department’s HR representative.
+The original file may be transferred via campus mail (marked CONFIDENTIAL) to the designated HR representative for the receiving department or division.
 The former department should not maintain a copy of the former employee’s file.
-It is strongly recommended that prior to the transfer of the employee, the departmental human resources representative review the contents of the personnel file and scan and upload the contents into the ePersonnel file.
+It is strongly recommended that prior to the transfer of the employee, the unit/department HR representative review the contents of the personnel file and scan and upload the contents into the ePersonnel file.

 The supervisor also may have kept notes in a management/supervisor file.
 This file should not be transferred with the personnel file.

 Any grievance and/or recruitment files related to the transferring employee also should not be transferred with the personnel file.
 Those files should continue to be retained in the former department.